PelayoPS/DiscordBot/README.md

 # DiscordBot
-Este será mi primer bot de discord que iré actualizando poco a poco en mis tiempos libres y usando javascript (Due to an update of discord.js i ended the development of this bot and i will create a new one using java instead of javascrip)
+Este será mi primer bot de discord que iré actualizando poco a poco en mis tiempos libres y usando javascript (Due to an update of discord.js i ended the development of this bot and i will create a new one using java instead of javascript)

 ## Information